-With all the applications that Microsoft Teams brings together within Office 365, there really are tons of ways to collaborate on projects.
+With all the applications that Microsoft Teams brings together within Microsoft 365 (Office 365), there really are tons of ways to collaborate on projects.
 Teams makes it easier than ever to hold meetings, share information, keep track of tasks, and stay up-to-date on all the projects that people have going on across their organizations!
 With all the capabilities that Microsoft Teams brings to the table, though, there’s a lot to keep track of, and a lot of different ways information can be shared.

 Keeping track of how people can access information and who can do what within Microsoft Teams is a great place to start.
 So, let’s do this!
 Here’s a dissection of all the permissions and rights capabilities available with Microsoft Teams.

 1. What Owners and Members of a Microsoft Team Can (and Can’t) Do